 - Develop additional skills for faith-based leadership, as appropriate to the individual path of each Cohort member, such as preaching, pastoral care, health and wellness, etc.

-- 23-27 January 2019 Creating Change in Detroit, MI, The National Conference on LGBTQ Equality hosted by The National Gay and Lesbian Task Force.
+- January 2017 Creating Change in Philadelphia, PN, The National Conference on LGBTQ Equality hosted by The National Gay and Lesbian Task Force.

-- August 2019 Transgender Faith and Action Network Retreat in NC, hosted by The Freedom Center for Social Justice.
-Dates TBA.
+- August 2017 Transgender Faith and Action Network Conference in Charlotte, NC, hosted by The Freedom Center for Social Justice.

 II.
 Participants will be responsible, with support and direction from Trans Cohort faculty, for developing and leading a conference workshop at one or more of these national conferences.